"What is man that he should be mindful of

 Middle or Present -- We also know we can’t comprehend its current

-to quantify it.
+to quantify them.

 End or Future -- Finally, we know we can’t understand the final